UbiquityRobotics/ubiquity_main/README.md

 21. Install your one or more of you favorite editor(s):

         # This has already been done in the latest kernel image:
-        sudo apt-get install vim     # For you vi folks sudo apt-get install emacs   # For you emacs folks
+        sudo apt-get install -y vim     # For you vi folks sudo apt-get install -y emacs   # For you emacs folks

 22. Edit `/etc/hostname` and change the hostname from `ubuntu` to something else like `my_robot`, `funbot`, etc.